ghicks84/kobe24/README.md

 this is is is is, everyday im practicing .. i have 5 days off because of junetenth.

 Hello this is Los Angeles lakers. we need Shaquille O'Neal for 101 million dollars.

 thank for the notice.

 this is  a branch letter that i created.

+try again so  it wont hurt the soul.